ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/deaft2019-10-03-Interview_Bus.md

 2. Production on NLP
 ## Condense complex concept
 ## Cross the deadlines
 When I worked in one of our client, we're dealing with very large date set.
 The job can only running on cloud cluster and take more than 12 hours to run.
+We al

 In technique, we should fail early in for some test.
 Randomly to pick the some part of sample set.
 It need to be big enough to test the machine.
-And some signal should be im
+And some signal should be implement in the beginning.
+No matter how the work is urgent, write the test is necessary in anyway.

 Learn:
 - fail early